 Beating the odds – so they say.
 I first dreamed of pursuing a PhD right in the middle of my financial hardship in a small rented room in Samarinda.
 I have worked as a lecturer since 2006, but it seems like I was still struggling to make a living.
 Not so long ago, it was July 2014.
-I recently returned to Indonesia after completing my master’s degree in India and put my feet back to teaching in campus.
+I recently returned to Indonesia after completing my master’s degree in the University of Mysore, India, and put my feet back to teaching in campus.
 I quickly found myself owing a debt to the government, forcing me to set aside the biggest portion of my salary to pay them every month which at the end only left IDR 1.7 million in my pocket.
 This unfortunate financial situation coerced me to have two jobs; in addition to lecturing, I also worked in an English course to enable me to support myself, pay the bill, have food on the table and help my parents.
 Consequently, exhaustion is my only friend and I also frequently lost my voice because of teaching from 8 a.m. to 9 p.m. every day, including on weekends.

 In the midst of that hectic routine, I had a crazy dream of starting my PhD journey.
 It was a sunny afternoon.
 I opened my laptop and tried to kill time by googling some keywords related to scholarships.
 It took me to the website of the University of Auckland.
 Just being silly, I tried to see their School of Chemical Science.
 I saw the first name on that page, Jonathan Sperry.
 I sent him an email telling about my research in India.
 Three minutes later he replied me, “What can I do to help you?”.
 Having this in my email inbox, I never knew that something huge was about to happen.
 That was the first step I took for a PhD opportunity, but I understand it was still a long way to go.
 I had neither a sponsor nor a scholarship; my master of science certificate and transcript were not even on my hand at that time.
 It was also not without struggle that I finally managed to obtain my master’s certificate from India.